votca/votca/share/doc/input_files.rst

 where :math:`<`\ clear/\ :math:`>` clears all information that was present before.

-Old versions of GROMACSdid not store molecule names.
+Old versions of GROMACS did not store molecule names.
 In order to use this feature, a recent ``.tpr`` file containing molecule names should always be provided.
 For old topologies, rerun GROMACS to update the old topology file.

-If molecule information is already present in the parent topology but molecules are not named properly (as it is the case with old GROMACS\ ``.tpr`` files), one can rename them using
+If molecule information is already present in the parent topology but molecules are not named properly (as is the case with old GROMACS\ ``.tpr`` files), one can rename them using

 .. code:: xml